Far-Net/Toc-Toc/README.md

 # Funtions

--Detect open ports
+- Detect open ports
--Choose between different numbers of doors.
+- Choose between different numbers of doors.
--scanning speed
+- scanning speed

 # How to use